 His latest book, ‘How Violence Shapes Religion: Belief and Conflict in Africa and Middle East’, has been released by the Cambridge University Press in 2018.
 Dr Meral holds a PhD in politics from the University of Cambridge, a MSc in sociology from the London School of Economics, a MDiv from the International School of Theology in Manila, and a First-Class BA Honours from Brunel University.

-He is a frequent commentator in British and international media, and regularly gives lectures and talks in leading academic, diplomatic and military institutions, and briefs officials and business leaders alike on his areas of expertise.
+He is a frequent commentator in British and international media, and regularly gives lectures and talks in leading academic, diplomatic, and military institutions, and briefs officials and business leaders alike on his areas of expertise.
 These have included testimonies before the House of Commons’ Foreign Affairs Committee, as well as lectures at the NATO Defence College, US State Department, EU Commission and to British Army units, officer training courses and deployment orientations.
-Dr Meral has conducted field research and undertook academic studies across the world, including in Iran, Turkey, China, Egypt, Lebanon, Nigeria and the Philippines.
-A British-Turkish dual national, Dr Meral has a keen interest in advancing relations and deeper understanding between the two countries.
+Dr Meral has conducted research and undertook academic studies across the world, including in Iran, Turkey, China, Jordan, Egypt, Israel, USA, Lebanon, Nigeria, and the Philippines.